 Trekkers have their own ways to enjoy at Everest Base Camp Trek

-Also, you would hear from many people that hike high, sleep low, mean you hike to a higher elevation, then return to sleep at a lower one.
+Also, you would hear from many people to hike high, and sleep low, which means you hike to a higher elevation, and then return to sleep at a lower one.

 An evening view of Namche Bazaar on Everest Base Camp Trek